25prabhu10/notes/docs/Languages/JavaScript/JavaScript_Functional_Programming.md

 console.log(color_lawn.rating); // 0
 ```

-In the above example, the value of the rating of the original `color_lawn` remains unaffected and we get a new object with the updated contents.
+In the above example, the value of the rating of the original `color_lawn` remains unaffected and we get a new object with the updated contents

 This is done with the help of `Object.assign`, which creates a new copy of the original object with all the new changes.
-Thus, keeping the original data unchanged.
+Thus, keeping the original data unchanged

 #### Arrays

 Arrays behave similarly to objects when passed as an argument to a function.
-Hence, changing the argument values directly should be avoided.
+Hence, changing the argument values directly should be avoided

-JavaScript provides functional Array methods that help in keep the original data unchanged.
+JavaScript provides functional Array methods that help in keep the original data unchanged

 - `Array.push` is not an immutable function.
 Instead we can use `Array.concat`: